voxcraft/voxcraft.github.io/team.md

 <a href="https://twitter.com/kriegmerica" target="_blank"><i class="fab fa-twitter icon" title="tweet sam"></i></a>

 **Sam Kriegman**
 is a PhD student at the University of Vermont.
-His research focuses on the auto design of nonintuitive systems that are difficult to design by hand: soft robots, swarms, and [synthetic organisms](https://cdorgs.github.io/).
+His research focuses on the auto design of systems that are difficult to design by hand: soft robots, swarms, and [synthetic organisms](https://cdorgs.github.io/).